Lexar Silver Series 1TB CFeB Memory Card

-The Lexar Silver 1TB CFexpress Type-B card is a Lexar entry-level solution for photographers looking for the best bang for the buck.
+The Lexar Silver 1TB CFexpress Type-B card is an entry-level Lexar solution for photographers seeking the best bang for the buck.
 However, I shouldn’t say they are entry-level, as these Silver cards outperform the best cards from most other brands.

-If you need a card that lets you deal with all the features of a Nikon Z8 and Z9, including recording NRAW at 722MB/s, this card is one of the few cards that will let you do that, and it’s priced very competitively.
+If you need a card that lets you take advantage of all the features of a Nikon Z8 and Z9, including recording NRAW at 722MB/s, this card is one of the few that will let you do that, and it’s priced very competitively.

 Lexar was kind enough to send me a sample, so let’s examine its performance.